kubecost/docs/api-request-recommendation-apply.md

 For the Apply APIs to be available, you must have Kubecost's Cluster Controller [enabled](./controller.md).
 Cluster Controller contains Kubecost's automation features, and thus has write permission to certain resources on your cluster.

-> Make sure to follow the full setup instructions for Cluster Controller,
-> including creating a secret for cloud provider API access.
-Cluster Controller
-> won't start without it.
+You don't have to set up the in-cluster secret for a cloud provider service account if you only want the 1-click request sizing "Apply" APIs, described in this doc, to be available.

 ## APIs